We Should All Be Talking About IR.

 It seems straightforward, diagnose insulin resistance, and treat it, but, as with many conditions it’s not that simple.
 That’s because, despite its prevalence, many doctors don’t know how to diagnose or treat it.

-Insulin resistance is easily diagnosed – if someone has visceral midline weight then that have it.
+Insulin resistance is easily diagnosed – if someone has visceral midline weight then they have it.
 Visceral fat isn’t the type you can ‘pinch’ – it’s found deeper in your abdomen where most of your internal organs are.
 There are sensitivity tests which can be used to confirm this; tests which measure insulin, cholesterol, and SHBG (sex hormone binding globulin) – that’s a protein made in the liver that drops as insulin levels rise.
 Blood sugar monitoring isn’t an accurate measure of IR as levels only read ‘abnormal’ once diabetes has already developed.
 That’s why the new wearable glucose monitors which have boomed in popularity recently are often inaccurate and can, and often do, result in people eating too many carbs.
 There is no need for a non-diabetic to use one.

 Most doctors don’t look out for early signs of insulin resistance.
 At London Hormone Clinic, we do.
 We actively search for it so that we can treat it, reverse it, prevent long-term chronic disease, and help our patients achieve optimum longevity.